fr1ll/sanger.blog.3/posts/two-subarus-a-modified-kyoto-sour-sake-cocktail.md

 ### Crush up the ice

 Use a big spoon to crush up the ice in your hand.
-Add so the cocktail mixer has about an inch of room at the top.
+Add so the cocktail mixer has a finger width's room at the top for shaking.

 ### Shake it!